-The research concept of the Centre for Climate Resilience is oriented towards the necessary inter- and transdisciplinarity of comprehensive climate resilience research and focuses on the interactions between humans, climate and the environment.
-It is composed of the following areas.
+The Centre for Climate Resilience is guided by a comprehensive inter- and transdisciplinary research focus on climate resilience, which emphasises the interactions between humans, climate, and the environment.
+It includes the following areas.

-of the atmosphere, ecosystems as well as soil and water resources
+on the atmosphere, ecosystems as well as soil and water resources.

 Human geographic and sociological research